 Google Analytics is incredibly helpful for CRO purposes because it lets you measure how users are reacting to each element on your site.
 The main benefits are getting to understand the “what”, “where” and “how much”, and having a much better foundation for conducting heuristic and qualitative analyses to uncover the “why’s”.

-The sheer amount of data and reports available can be overwhelming which is why you should always approach Google Analytics with a problem and essentially know what you’re looking for beforehand.
+The sheer amount of data and reports available can be overwhelming which is why you should always approach Google Analytics with a specific problem in mind and questions in mind.

 Using the QIA formula can help with providing clarity and a solid roadmap when approaching Google Analytics.
 The QIA framework – developed by Chris Mercer, Founder of Measurement Marketing – stands for Question, Information, and Action.
 The framework is based on the following rules: “You want to know what the question is that you want to get an answer to.
 Next, you need to know what information is needed in order to get those answers.
 Finally, you need to know what actions you’re going to take based on those answers” – Chris Mercer.

-Once the potential “action” is identified, it’s time to go and find data-based arguments that either support or undermine that specific action.
+Once the potential “action” is identified, it’s time to go and find arguments – based on data – that either support or undermine that specific action.

 Finding the Story